 The requirements for this learning experience are that you have a Unix-like operating system, such as Linux or a macOS, and that you already know some basic commands for these operating systems.
 You’ll have access to 18.5 hours of video content and 59 downloadable resources, and you’ll receive a certificate upon completion.

 This book is perfect for beginners.
 It focuses on Bash, but the principles you learn can be applied to other shells.
+Once This reference guide is perfect for beginners.
+It focuses on Bash, but the principles you learn can be applied to other shells.
 Once you become proficient at using the basics of Bash shell scripting, delve into the later chapters of the book to learn more advanced concepts such as duplication of file descriptors (using numbers to identify files), process substitution (referring to a process’s input or output as a file name), and traps (commands that respond to signals sent from the operating system).

 Classic Shell Scripting: Hidden Commands that Unlock the Power of Unix, Arnold Robbins and Nelson H.F.
 Beebe